Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/08_Lustre.md

              5        71781120      0x4474b00                0
 ```

-The `lumi-training-tools` module only serves to provide the `mkfile` command that we use in
+The `lumi-training-tools` module provides the `mkfile` command that we use in
 this example.

 We first create a directory and then set the striping parameters to a stripe size